EuphoriaPatches/propertiesFiles/README.md

 # Euphoria Patches Properties Files

-Welcome to the community-driven ``.properties`` files!
+## What Are These Files?

+These `.properties` files help Euphoria Patches recognize blocks, items, entities, and dimensions from different mods.
+By contributing to these files, you help improve compatibility for everyone!

+## ⚠️ IMPORTANT REMINDERS ⚠️
+- **Please use the templates provided below!**
+- **Always document your additions in `addedMods.md`!**

-## How to contribute
+## How to Contribute

-- A Pull Request can be opened and the changes will be merged with Euphoria Patches.
+There are two easy ways to contribute:

+1. **For GitHub users:** Open a Pull Request with your changes
-- The raw property file can also be shared on [Discord](https://euphoriapatches.com/discord) for those who have not worked with GitHub before.
+2. **For everyone else:** Share the raw property file on our [Discord](https://euphoriapatches.com/discord)

-## - Please use the Template!
-## - Please document mods in addedMods.md!
+## Getting Started (Step-by-Step)

+1. Find the property file you want to modify (block, item, entity, or dimension)
+2. Follow the template provided at the top of each file (see examples below)
+3. Add your mod entries
+4. Document your changes in `addedMods.md`
+5. Submit your contribution

-## Template
+## Important Templates

-### At the top of each property file, there is a template on how new entries should look like
-<details><summary><ins><strong>Click</strong></ins> to expand for block.properties template!</summary>
+Each properties file has a specific format.
+Click to see the template you need:

+<details><summary>📦 <strong>block.properties</strong> template (click to expand)</summary>
 <p>

 #### Template for Modded Blocks: